AlexSim93/pull-request-analytics-action/README.md

 | `JSON_COLLECTION` | A string output containing a JSON object with all the data collected by the action.
 To receive this output, add `collection` to `EXECUTION_OUTCOME`. |
 | `MARKDOWN`        | An output containing the report as a markdown string.
 To receive this output, add `markdown` to `EXECUTION_OUTCOME`.                                 |

+## Recommendations and Tips

+- Use a **Personal Access Token (classic)** to generate reports for multiple repositories or to support teams.
+- Utilize the `schedule` event for optimal report updates.
+You can refresh the report every few hours or days to avoid exceeding rate limits and to keep the report up to date.
+- To hide individual metrics, specify users in the `HIDE_USERS` parameter or leave `total` and GitHub team names in the `SHOW_USERS` parameter.
+- To avoid a long list of title changes when updating an existing issue, it is recommended to set the title yourself using the `ISSUE_TITLE` parameter.
+- You can filter pull requests using labels with the `EXCLUDE_LABELS` and `INCLUDE_LABELS` parameters.

 ## Privacy and Data Handling

 **pull-request-analytics-action** is stateless; it does not send or store any of the collected data.
 However, to better understand user needs, fix bugs, and efficiently develop the project, some non-sensitive input parameters are sent to Mixpanel.
 These data are anonymous and do not provide any information that could identify the project or its data.
 If you wish to disable any data transmission, set `ALLOW_ANALYTICS` to `false`.